 To this end, it uses the Iridium satellite network, for which global coverage is known to be reliable.
-To access it and communicate with your inReach device, you must subscribe to an annual plan or opt for a flexible monthly schedule.
+To access and communicate with your inReach device, you must subscribe to an annual plan or opt for a flexible monthly schedule.

 The InReach Mini, on the other hand, provides global messaging and interactive SOS plus basic GPS and compass page navigation.
-It can pair with a smartphone, tablet or compatible Garmin outdoor device to access topographic maps, aerial imagery, U.S. NOAA charts and other advanced features.
+It can pair with a smartphone, tablet, or compatible Garmin outdoor device to access topographic maps, aerial imagery, U.S. NOAA charts, and other advanced features.

-Why use a GPS for hiking?
+Why use a handheld GPS for hiking?

 A handheld hiking GPS can display your position on the screen, record your route, follow a trail, head to a specific location or follow a path on the map.

 It replaces the paper map and the compass for navigation.
-A point on the screen indicates your position on a map, and a line indicates the route you have just taken while an arrow points to your destination.
+A point on the screen shows your position on a map, and a line indicates the route you have just taken, while an arrow points to your destination.
 It's as simple as that.

-A GPS map for hiking is entirely waterproof, sturdy and works simply with AA batteries.
-It is an option that has proven itself for hiking, treasure hunting or geocaching (I talk more about geocaching a few paragraphs below).
+A GPS map for hiking is entirely waterproof, sturdy, and works simply with AA batteries.
+It is an option that has proven itself for hiking, treasure hunting, or geocaching (I will talk more about geocaching in a few paragraphs below).

-Here are pros and cons:
+Here are the pros and cons:

 - Ease of use